After Luizão, Pablo Maia enters the crosshairs of Fulham, from England

 In August, Gazeta Esportiva had already reported Fulham’s interest in Luizão.
 The young defender had received a proposal from the English club, but São Paulo did not take the talks forward with the intention of renewing his contract, which expires at the end of January 2023, which did not happen.

 Pablo Maia was elected revelation of this year’s Campeonato Paulista.
-The midfielder, even without professional experience, quickly became an important piece for coach Rogério Ceni, taking the title and helping to take the team to the final of the State Championship, with the right to a goal in the first leg against Palmeiras, in Morumbi. .
+The midfielder, even without professional experience, quickly became an important part of coach Rogério Ceni, taking the title and helping to take the team to the final of the State Championship, with the right to a goal in the first leg against Palmeiras, in Morumbi. .

 It is true that throughout the season Pablo Maia fluctuated and ended up losing the title to Gabriel Neves, but, due to his young age, he has the ballast to evolve.
 The midfielder has a contract with São Paulo until December 2024 and was once again one of coach Rogério Ceni’s first choices with the Uruguayan’s injury.